 Mass tort litigation has led to the filing of thousands of legal cases.
 Pharmaceutical drugs or products such as Celebrex, Plavix, Fosamax, Bextra, and Avandia have been called into question.
 Wyeth Pharmaceuticals was found liable for the injuries sustained from their weight-loss product marketed as Fen Phen.
 Consumer injuries resulting from Fen Phen has cost this manufacturer several billion dollars.

 Additional drugs that may have caused harm include:

 - Crestor Serzone

 - Testosterone Therapy

-The Atlanta and Austell GA law team on Dangerous Drugs
+The Atlanta, Austell, and Gwinnett County GA law team on Dangerous Drugs